samuelroland/PCO-Labo3-Usines/report.md

 ## Introduction
 This project consists in a sales simulation application with extractors, wholesalers and factories.
 They are constantly selling and/or buying resources from/to other entities.
 The program has a UI that shows in real time the ressources and funds of each entity.

+The primary goal of this project is to effectively address problems associated to concurrent access such as the protection of shared resources.

+This report documents our strategies in implementing solutions to tackle these issues.

 ## Description of software features

 ## Implementation Choices